Here, we bring you eight facts about Princess Margaret…

 Long before the rebellious Prince Harry came on to the scene, Princess Margaret – the younger sister of Queen Elizabeth II – established herself as the royal family’s ‘wild child’.
 Known in the press for her vivacious personality and antics, Margaret was an enthusiastic ‘party princess’ – drinking, smoking and cultivating friendships with a variety of celebrities, actors and musicians.

 It is arguably these elements of Margaret’s personality and lifestyle that made her such a fan-favourite on the Netflix TV series The Crown.
-Played by Vanessa Kirby, the first series charts Princess Margaret’s doomed relationship with Peter Townsend, while the second series explores her romance with Antony Armstrong-Jones (who Margaret married in 1960).
+Played by Vanessa Kirby, the first season charts Princess Margaret’s doomed relationship with Peter Townsend, while the second season explores her romance with Antony Armstrong-Jones (who Margaret ended up marrying in 1960).

 But did you know…

 Princess Margaret was the first member of the British royal family to be born in Scotland for more than 300 years

 Princess Margaret was born on 21 August 1930 in Glamis Castle, Scotland, the family seat on her mother’s side.
 At the time of her birth, she was fourth in line to the throne through her father, Bertie (later King George VI).
 Although her parents hoped to call her Ann, the name was vetoed by her grandfather King George V, so they instead opted for the name Margaret Rose – which was later affectionately shortened to “Margot” by those close to her.
 According to the Independent, the registration of Margaret’s birth was delayed for several days to “avoid her being number 13 in the parish register”.

 Margaret has a number of other ‘royal firsts’ linked to her name: her wedding to photographer Antony Armstrong-Jones in 1960 was the first British royal wedding to be broadcast on national television, while her divorce, 18 years later in 1978, was the first for a senior royal since Queen Victoria’s granddaughter Princess Victoria Melita ended her marriage to Ernest of Hesse in 1901.